 There are a few things you need to do before we begin.
 First off, we need to have a specific group of users who are going to be allowed access to Bumblebee technology.
 For the sake of simplicity, we'll call this group “bumblebee”.
 In addition to the new group, we need to add the users that are allowed to access bumblebee technology:

 # groupadd bumblebee # usermod -G bumblebee -a <USERNAME>

 where <USERNAME> is the name of the user or users you would like to add.

 Building and Installing Bumblebee's Core

-1. Build and install: bbswitch (optional but highly recommended), libbsd and bumblebee in order as you go.
+1. Build and install: bbswitch (optional but highly recommended).

 Building and Installing Other Dependencies